 Issue: the police occasionally ask for information about students as part of an inquiry.
 Is it OK to share this information?

 Suggested approach: the police don’t have an automatic right to information about students or staff at SOAS.
 We need to know that they are asking as part of official business, and be assured that they need the information, and that the request is proportionate.
-All of this is usually satisfied by the provision of a “Section 29 form”.
+These conditions should be satisfied if SOAS receives a properly completed personal data request form which all police forces should hold.
+These were formerly known as a “Section 29 form”, but the section of the Data Protection Act (2018) which permits sharing personal data with law enforcement bodies where necessary is now Schedule 2 Part 1 paragraph 2, and the forms may therefore be referred to as a "212 form".
 More details can be found in the guidance on dealing with enquiries from the police.

 Is it OK to publish the names of graduates?